ZionHolt/Prototype/README.md

-  # App
+  # AI Study Companion

   This is a code bundle for App.
-The original project is available at https://www.figma.com/design/tHoPBb9hppmmChvLgkSazC/App.

   ## Running the code

   Run `npm i` to install the dependencies.